Installation

 Step 1.2 - Verify the Installation

-If you're wondering which server is being used, the Bacalhau Project has a public Bacalhau server network that's shared with the community.
-This server allows you to launch your jobs from your computer without maintaining a compute cluster on your own.
+If you're wondering which server is being used, the Bacalhau Project has a demo network that's shared with the community.
+This network allows you to familiarize with Bacalhau's capabilities and launch jobs from your computer without maintaining a compute cluster on your own.

 Step 2 - Submit a Hello World job

-We will use the command to submit a Hello World job that runs an echo program within an Ubuntu container.
+We will use the command to submit a Hello World job that runs an echo program within an Alpine container.

 Let's take a look at the results of the command execution in the terminal:

-After the above command is run, the job is submitted to the public network, which processes the job and Bacalhau prints out the related job id:
+After the above command is run, the job is submitted to the selected network, which processes the job and Bacalhau prints out the related job id:

-The job_id above is shown in its full form.
-For convenience, you can use the shortened version, in this case: 9d20bbad.
+above is shown in its full form.
+For convenience, you can use the shortened version, in this case: j-de72aeff

 While this command is designed to resemble Docker's run command which you may be familiar with, Bacalhau introduces a whole new set of flags to support its computing model.